 - Their semester GPA falls below 3.0. - Their cumulative grade point average (CGPA) falls below a 3.0 - A student earns a "C" range grade (C-, C, C+) in any course (didactic or clinical) - Please note: A student may receive one grade of C+ without being required to repeat the course or being placed on academic probation for grade in a course.
-A second earned grade of C+ will result in probation.
+A second earned grade of C+ will result in probation. - Students placed on probation for grade in course will be required to repeat that course the next term the course is offered.

-- Students placed on probation for grade in course will be required to repeat that course. - Students will be not be permitted to continue to make progression in the program until the course can be repeated.
-Students will remain on probation until the course can be repeated. - Unprofessional behavior and/or conduct
+- Students will be not be permitted to continue to make progression in the program until the course can be repeated.
+Students will remain on probation until the course can be repeated.
+Students will be decelerated and placed on a leave of absence until the course can be repeated. - Behavior and/or conduct deemed unprofessional or not in alignment with department, college, and/or university expectations, which do not rise to the level of an immediate recommendation for dismissal.